pbertera/SIPPing/README.md

 SIPPing is a simple SIP packet forging tool written in pure Python.

 With SIPPing you can create SIP Requests based on simple text templates.
-In the command line you can define variables that will be substituted in template.
+In the command line you can define variables that will be substituted in your template.

 For comments or bugs drop me a line: pietro@bertera.it